 GSOL vs. BFOC

 GSOL (Grayscale Solana Staking ETF) and BFOC (FT Vest Bitcoin Strategy Floor15 ETF - October) are both exchange-traded funds - GSOL is a Cryptocurrency fund actively managed by Grayscale, while BFOC is a Defined Outcome fund actively managed by First Trust.
 Both are actively managed.
-At a correlation of -0.30, they often move in opposite directions.
+A 0.51 correlation means they provide meaningful diversification when combined.
 GSOL charges 0.35%/yr vs 0.90%/yr for BFOC.

 Performance